sedlons/KP184/README.md

 **battery**  battery discharge utility
 **kp184.py** battery capacity calculator and graph plotter based on discharge utility CSV data

 NOTE: KP184 communication CRC is different from 2020 firmware and above.
-You should check and try -o program option.
+You should check and try -O program option.